floriandvv/Soundboard/README.md

 - Consistent stop controls for Music, Ambience, and SFX
 - Existing favicon support for `favicon.ico` and `favicon.png`

-# DnD Soundboard

-A browser-based soundboard for tabletop role-playing sessions with music playlists, ambience layers, and instantly triggered SFX pads.

-## Version

-Current: 0.5.0 — Adds Random, Round Robin, and Hold SFX modes, configurable asset pools, improved scene automation, persistent pad-menu state, and restoration of the active game and session after refresh.

-See Release Notes 0.5.0 for the complete change list.

 ## Features

 - Game libraries with separate audio categories